Dynamical parity selection in superconducting weak links

 A remarkable recent experiment~\cite{Wesdorp2022} has achieved long parity lifetimes together with almost complete dynamical parity polarization.
-An initial microwave pulse induces transitions to an excited many-body Andreev state within the even (or odd) parity sector only, i.e., the initial parity occupation probabilities $P_{\rm even}$ and $P_{\rm odd}=1-P_{\rm even}$ are identical to their steady-state values.
-After the pulse, deterministic and close-to-ideal parity polarization in the \emph{opposite} odd (even) parity sector has been observed for times $t\alt \tau_{\rm p}$, where the steady-state values for $P_{\rm even/odd}$ are recovered only for $t\gg \tau_{\rm p}$ \cite{Wesdorp2022}.
-We here present a unified microscopic theory which qualitatively explains and generalizes those observations.
+An initial microwave pulse is tuned to induce transitions to an excited many-body Andreev state within the even (or odd) parity sector.
+After the pulse, deterministic and close-to-ideal parity polarization in the \emph{opposite} odd (even) parity sector has been observed for times $t\alt \tau_{\rm p}$, while the steady-state ABS populations are recovered only for $t\gg \tau_{\rm p}$ \cite{Wesdorp2022}.
+We here present a unified microscopic theory which qualitatively explains basic experimental observations and can be used as starting point for a more detailed description including, e.g., spin-orbit coupling and electron-electron interaction effects.
 We show that for the dynamical parity selection to occur, weak links of intermediate length (harboring at least two ABSs) are needed.
-We find this effect already without including spin-orbit couplings or multi-photon processes.
 While the case of short weak links (with a single ABS) is well understood \cite{Kos2013,Zazunov2014,Olivares2014,Riwar2015,Park2020}, our theory describes the parity dynamics in superconducting weak links of arbitrary length.
 Focusing on the simplest nontrivial case with two ABSs, we arrive at an intuitive physical picture which identifies wide parameter regimes suitable for dynamical parity selection, and thus for coherent qubit manipulation.